Kozea/WeasyPrint/docs/install.rst

 You should see warnings about unsupported CSS 3 stuff; this is expected.
 In the PDF you should see the WeasyPrint logo on the first page.

-You can also play with :ref:`navigator`:
+You can also play with :ref:`navigator`:.
+Start it with:

 .. code-block:: sh

     python -m weasyprint.navigator

+… and open your browser at http://127.0.0.1:5000/.
+Read more :ref:`in the tutorial <navigator>`.

 If everything goes well, you’re ready to :doc:`start using </tutorial>` WeasyPrint!
 Otherwise, please copy the full error message and